Clane GAA

 Clane GAA is a Gaelic Athletic Association (GAA) club in Clane, County Kildare, Ireland, winner of 17 Kildare county senior football championships, 16 county senior hurling championships and Kildare club of the year in 1975.
 Clane players are credited with bringing the handpass into Gaelic football.
-Richard Cribben was regarded as one of the best players in the game in the 1890s and played on the international team that played England at Stamford Bridge in 1896.
-Pa Connolly (a Cuchulainn All-Star award winner in 1963) and Tommy Carew featured on the Kildare football team of the millennium.
-Martin Lynch was an All Stars Award winner in 1991.

 History

 Clane town sports pre-date the GAA, those of 12 June 1884 on a field opposite the Dispensary House being reported as "ayquel to Punchestown" by the Leinster Leader.
-Dr O’Connor, organizer of the 1885 sports became first chairman of Kildare county board.
-A Leinster Leader report in April 1887 claims Clane had ‘the honour of being the first club to be established in County Kildare.’
-Clane were first Kildare football champions, a Clongowes Teacher member of the team Professor Crowley was later accredited with having invented the handpass.
-RIC records from 1890 show that Clane William O'Briens had 50 members with officers listed as CJ O'Connor (who was also first chairman of Kildare county board) John Geoghegan, Maurice Sammon and James Archer.
+A Leinster Leader report in April 1887 stated that Clane had "the honour of being the first club to be established in County Kildare".
+Clane were the first Kildare football champions.
+A Clongowes teacher member of the team, Professor Crowley, was later accredited with having invented the handpass.
+RIC records from 1890 show that Clane's William O'Briens had 50 members with officers listed as CJ O'Connor (who was also first chairman of Kildare county board) John Geoghegan, Maurice Sammon and James Archer.
 A set of white jerseys from a house rugby team at Clongowes, used by the club after 1901, were used for the 1903 All Ireland final leading to the tradition of Kildare wearing all white as their county colours: the Lily Whites.

 Gaelic Football

 The Clane-Roseberry duopoly between 1901 and 1910 was responsible for raising standards in Kildare.
-Eight Clane players Larry ‘Hussey’ Cribbin, Bill Merriman, Ned Kennedy, Joe Rafferty, Jim Wright, Bill Bracken, William ‘Steel’ Losty and Johnny Dunne participated to Kildare’s cathartic twice-replayed home final appearance against Kerry in 1903 and first All Ireland success in 1905.
-By the time the club was seriously affected by the Irish Civil War, it had won eight county titles.
-Pa Connolly spearheaded the revival of the 1960s which resulted in three more titles, including the dramatic comeback of 1967 which turned a four-point deficit into a six-point win in the final ten minutes.
-Martin Lynch was the star of the 1990s when Clane won four more titles in a six-year period.
-After Clane won the 1997 county championship with nine Kildare players in the line-up they went to the Leinster Senior Club Football Championship final, eventually losing to Erins Isle, and provided six players for the Kildare team that reached the 1998 All-Ireland Senior Football Championship final.
+A number of Clane players participated in Kildare's twice-replayed home final appearance against Kerry in 1903 and first All Ireland success in 1905.
+By the time the club was affected by the Irish Civil War, it had won eight county titles.

+The club experienced a "revival" in the 1960s and won three more titles.
+These included a dramatic comeback of 1967 which turned a four-point deficit into a six-point win in the final ten minutes.
+In the 1990s, Clane won four more titles in a six-year period.
+After Clane won the 1997 Kildare Senior Football Championship with nine Kildare players in the line-up, they went to the Leinster Senior Club Football Championship final, eventually losing to Erin's Isle, and provided six players for the Kildare team that reached the 1998 All-Ireland Senior Football Championship final.

+While wearing Clane colours, a joint team of members of the Clane and Rathcoffey parish were victorious in the LGFA u12 Community Games All-Ireland final in 2025, being heralded by the club chairman as Clane's first All-Ireland trophy in an address to the team following their return to the club following the victory.